 Construction activities associated with the Action Alternatives would generate GHG emissions as a result of combustion of fossil fuels while operating on- and off-road mobile sources.
 The primary GHGs generated during construction are CO2, CH4, and N2O.
 The other GHGs such as hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride are typically associated with specific industrial sources and processes and would not be emitted during construction.
+When comparing the estimated GHG emissions from each considered alternative, the Recommended Plan was found to have lower overall emissions than Alternatives 5 & 7 since less construction equipment would be needed.

 After construction is complete, all GHG emissions would cease, and the area would return to baseline conditions.
 Overall, the total direct and indirect adverse impacts would be constrained to very small increases in GHG emissions to the atmosphere from operation of on- and off-road mobile sources.
+The operational emissions expected from the life of the Recommended Plan are expected to be minimal due to the small size and duration of the project.

-CO_2 emissions are highly correlated to fuel use.
-Approximately 99 percent of the carbon in diesel fuel is emitted in the form of CO_2 (EPA 2005).
-EPA published a CO_2 emission factor of 10,084 grams per gallon (g/gal) or 10 kilograms per gallon (kg/gal) which provides the CO_2 e value.
+CO2 emissions are highly correlated to fuel use.
+Approximately 99 percent of the carbon in diesel fuel is emitted in the form of CO2 (EPA 2005).
+EPA published a CO2 emission factor of 10,084 grams per gallon (g/gal) or 10 kilograms per gallon (kg/gal) which provides the CO2e value.
 To determine the gallons of fuel used to implement the project, it was assumed that 10 percent of the construction costs are associated with fuel consumption.
 Based on the 10-year average, the average cost of diesel is \$3 per gallon.

-Using these assumptions, is the Action Alternatives are expected to spend between \$201,000 and \$257,000 on construction which translates into between 6,700 and 8,567 gallons of fuel used, or between 67,000 and 85,670kg of CO2e for the entire construction period (2 months).
-The yearly emission of CO2e for the Action Alternatives would be well below the thresholds identified by CEQ as significant and the impacts to the overall climate are negligible while the localized adverse impacts are minor and temporary.
+Using these assumptions, the Action Alternatives are expected to spend between \$201,000 and \$257,000 on construction which translates into between 6,700 and 8,567 gallons of fuel used, or between 67,000 and 85,670kg of CO2e for the entire construction period (2 months).
+The yearly emission of CO2e, NOx, and SOx for the Action Alternatives would be well below the thresholds identified by CEQ as significant and the impacts to the overall climate are negligible while the localized adverse impacts are minor and temporary.
+The social cost of these C02e emissions are estimated to be between \$1,500 and \$4,000 (computed using in 2024 dollars at Social Discount Rates of 2.5% to 1.5%) calculated using EPA's workbook for applying social GHG estimates.